RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-27-internet-of-things-at-acm.markdown

 We take the motors for granted, therefore the motors have disappeared.
 And now, as it becomes possible to add an IP address to almost any electronic device, we bring about the Internet of Things (IoT).
 Computers are disappearing too.
 <!--more-->
+Steven Loving is a director at [Arrayent](http://www.arrayent.com/), which makes a platform for companies that want their products to be IoT-aware.
+Steven shared his vision of the IoT future at [Tuesday's ACM meeting](http://www.meetup.com/chicagoacm/events/184091062/).
+The presentation was full of ideas that

+First, the day will come (very soon) when we will leave home with just three things in our pockets:

+* Wallet
+* Keys
+* Smart phone

+As near-field communication (or one of its descendants) becomes prevalent, we may only need the smartphone.

 Computers are traveling along a similar path toward invisibility.
 How many computers are in they typical home?
 Microcomputers control household devices  like the dishwasher, microwave oven, thermostat, security system, and television.
 Many of these devices run embedded Linux and they have IP addresses.
 They are internet aware.

 As the Internet of Things (IoT) makes the many computers around us invisible, how can developers benefit from this trend?